Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 View the name of assemblies directly referred by a process.

 #### Instruction
-1. Select the Version and Process.
+1. Input the VERSION and PROCESS.
-2. View results.
-3. Get Results.
+2. Get Results.
 ![overview](image/Process'sRootParentOverview.png "Overview")
 **Process's Root Parent Overview**